Charles Hamilton Houston

-Charles Hamilton Houston (September 3, 1895 – April 22, 1950) was a prominent African-American lawyer, Dean of Howard University Law School, and NAACP first special counsel, or Litigation Director.
+Charles Hamilton Houston Sr. (September 3, 1895 – April 22, 1950) was an American lawyer.
+He was the dean of Howard University Law School and NAACP first special counsel.
 A graduate of Amherst College and Harvard Law School, Houston played a significant role in dismantling Jim Crow laws, especially attacking segregation in schools and racial housing covenants.
 He earned the title "The Man Who Killed Jim Crow".

 Houston is also well known for having trained and mentored a generation of black attorneys, including Thurgood Marshall, future founder and director of the NAACP Legal Defense Fund and the first Black Supreme Court Justice.
 He recruited young lawyers to work on the NAACP's litigation campaigns, building connections between Howard's and Harvard's university law schools.

 Biography

 Early years

 Houston was born in Washington, D.C., to a middle-class family who lived in the Strivers' section.
 His father William Le Pré Houston, the son of a former slave, had become an attorney and practiced in the capital for more than four decades.
-Charles' mother, Mary (née Hamilton) Houston, worked as a seamstress.
+Charles' mother, Mary (born Hamilton) Houston, worked as a seamstress.
 Houston attended segregated local schools, entering M Street High School (now Dunbar) at the age of 12 and graduating at age 15.
-He studied at Amherst College beginning in 1911, was elected to the Phi Beta Kappa honor society, and graduated as valedictorian in 1915 at age 20, and the only black student in his class.
+He studied at Amherst College beginning in 1911, was elected to the Phi Beta Kappa honor society, and graduated as valedictorian in 1915 at the age of 20, the only black student in his class.
 He returned to D.C. and taught English at Howard University, a historically black college.

 As the U.S. entered World War I, Houston joined the U.S. Army as an officer.
 The military was racially segregated.
 From 1917 to 1919, he served as a First Lieutenant in the United States Infantry, based in Fort Meade, Maryland, with service in France.
 After being chastised for, during a brief detail as a Judge Advocate, finding a Black sergeant not worthy of prosecution, Houston wrote later:

 The hate and scorn showered on us Negro officers by our fellow Americans convinced me that there was no sense in my dying for a world ruled by them.
 I made up my mind that if I got through this war I would study law and use my time fighting for men who could not strike back.

 After his return to the U.S. in 1919, he entered Harvard Law School.
 He was the first black student elected to the editorial board of the Harvard Law Review and graduated cum laude.
 Houston was also a member of Alpha Phi Alpha fraternity.
-He earned a bachelor's of law in 1922 and a JD from Harvard in 1923.
+He earned a bachelor's of law in 1922 and a S.J.D. from Harvard in 1923.
 That same year he was awarded a Sheldon Traveling Fellowship to study at the University of Madrid.
 After his return, he was admitted to the Washington, DC bar in 1924 and joined his father's practice.